Skip to main content

 Overview

-Write data to PostgreSQL databases with automatic table creation and upsert support.
-Compatible with managed Postgres providers like Neon, Supabase, and AWS RDS.
+Write data to a PostgreSQL database with automatic table creation and upsert support.
+You have two paths:

 Configuration